 “Considering the impact the hospitality industry has on Australia’s overall economy, it is essential to provide employment opportunities within a fair working environment for businesses to thrive.

 “The high cost of wages and commodities will continue to be a major challenge for the industry and therefore it is important to be aware of budget constraints and manage them effectively.
 Waste minimization is also an important aspect of running a successful and ethical business.”

 We look forward to supporting purpose-driven industry leaders like Jarrard in their journey towards leading the future.

-My medium career goals is keep on developing my skills and knowledge in the kitchen and to become a leader so that I can motivate my staff to achieve the best they can be.
-I understand that it is important to work in an environment that cares as much about their staff as the food and their profits, as you cannot have one without the other.
-I have experienced some poor practices of staff management, and although I understand the pressures that come with running a kitchen, feel that if you look after your chefs, they will look after the business.
+“I will always keep developing my skills and knowledge in the kitchen and try and grow my leadership skills so that I can motivate my staff to become the best they can be.
+I understand that it’s important to work in an environment that cares as much about their staff as the food they serve and the profits they make, as our entire industry not only rests on quality products but also on quality people.